-Investment in the Sub-Funds is suitable only for those persons and institutions for whom such investment does not represent a complete investment program, who understand the degree of risk involved and believe that the investment is suitable based upon their respective investment objectives and financial needs.
-A typical investor will be seeking to achieve a return on investment in the medium to long term.
+Investment in the Sub-Fund is suitable only for those persons and institutions for whom such investment does not represent a complete investment program, who understand the degree of risk and high level of volatility involved which is typical of that of a high yield bond portfolio and believe that the investment is suitable based upon their respective investment objectives and financial needs.
+Investment in the Sub-Fund should be viewed as medium to long term.